ibm-cloud-docs/cephaas/s3_cert_view.md

 To view the expiration date and status of the S3 certificate, on the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Settings**.

-Here, you can view the **S3 certificate** expiration date and status if it exists in the system.
+Here, you can view the **S3 certificate** expiration date and status.

 ## Retrieving S3 certificate expiration date and status from the CLI